lightninglabs/lightning-dev-site/tutorial/04-webapp-integration.md

   and deploying your webapp online
 - Allow the server to accept Litecoin in addition to Bitcoin.

-At this point, you're completely ready to build with `lnd`.
+At this point, you're ready to build with `lnd`.
 Go forth and bring Bitcoin to the masses!

+#### Next Steps

+Read through the [LND Overview and Developer Guide](/overview/) to see best practices and guidelines for implementing LND in your own webapp, or for a conceptual brushup of the Lightning Network.

+Check out the accessible dev manuals available on our [Guides page](/guides/).

 #### Navigation
 - [Return to Stage 3 - RPC Client](/tutorial/03-rpc-client)